Vermont Recreational Marijuana Handbook

 What are the restrictions on growing at home?

-Each residency is limited to 6 total plants, two of which being mature, regardless of how many people are residing inside.
+Each residence is limited to 6 total plants, two of which being mature, regardless of how many people are residing inside.
 Any Marijuana harvested, does not count towards the possession limit as long as it is stored inside, and properly secured to prevent unauthorized access.